-Welcome to the eighth week, and the eighth project, of How to Quilt: A Beginner’s Guide.
+Welcome to the eighth project of How to Quilt: A Beginner’s Guide.
 This week we’re learning how to fuse applique and make a canvas tote bag!

 To get started, we’ve made a playlist of uquilt videos that show you pre-sewing skills.
 Take a moment to watch and review.
 Be sure to refer to your sewing machine’s manual for specific threading and setup guidance.